Adjudicated Guilty: What Does It Mean

 In addition to the above possibilities, if you are adjudicated guilty, there can be repercussions on your ability to continue working in your chosen career field or get a job.
 There may also be difficulty in leasing an apartment or house as it affects your future insurance rates.

 The most daunting problem with being adjudicated guilty is that it prevents a sealing or expunction of your criminal record.
 One such adjudication can completely prevent that from happening.
-My office frequently seals or expunged criminal records.
+My office frequently seals or expunges criminal records.
 Per Florida Statute, one adjudication on a criminal case prevents any subsequent sealing or expunction.
 Sealing or expunction means eliminating the portion of the record you wish to prevent people doing background checks from finding.

 Dean Tsourakis – Clearwater Criminal Defense Attorney